 - Mood Whiplash: The movie feels like a comedy for the first half; afterwards... not so much.
 On a smaller scale, Junbao's Heroic BSoD alternates between him seeming broken and empty and slapstick.

 - Which is interpersed with scenes of Tienbo abusing his troops.

 - The Pollyanna: Junbao, but even he has a breaking point (specifically his best friend's FaceHeel Turn).

 - Sweet Tooth: Junbao's fondness for sweet-bean buns.
 Pity he never seems to get any.

 - Training Montage: Several times.
 Notably Tienbo's Training from Hell for his troops plays this wildly differently than most martial arts movies.

-- World of Badass: After leaving the monastery, the first thing that happens to the duo is they encounter a street mugging thwarted by an Action Girl, then take refuge in a restaurant where a fight breaks out between a street musician and the governor's sister.
+- World of Badass: After leaving the monastery, the first thing that happens to the duo is they encounter a street mugging thwarted by an Action Girl, then take refuge in a restaurant where a fight breaks out between a street musician and the governor's niece.
 That night they accidentally find out that the restaurant is a rebel base camp.